 Turn them into returning customers

-Once customers made the purchase, they’re excited about their order.
+Once customers have made the purchase, they’re excited about their order.
 So the best time to promote your loyalty club is right after they bought something.
 Having a loyalty program is a great way to encourage repeat purchases and increase customer loyalty.
 In fact, according to one report, repeat customers spend 67% more than new customers.
 Offer them discounts such as 10% off or free shipping on the next purchase.

 Get those cart abandoners back

-Letting shoppers abandon their carts is one thing.
-But not trying to win them back is another.
-A website visit normally starts with “window shopping”, and it’s in your hands to turn random visitors into buying customers.
+Letting shoppers abandon their carts is one thing, but not trying to win them back is another.
+A website visit normally starts with “window shopping” and it’s in your hands to turn random visitors into buying customers.

 At the same time, you can also let them know that their items will stay in the shopping carts for a certain amount of time, say two weeks, in case they decide to come back and purchase them.
-Imagine a customer going back to your site after a day or two to finish the checkout, only to find out that all the items in the shopping cart are gone, and that they have to put everything back in the cart.
+Imagine a customer going back to your site after a day or two to finish the checkout, only to find out that all the items in the shopping cart are gone and that they have to put everything back in the cart.